MOST BEAUTIFUL PLACES IN CHILE TO VISIT

-Chile has an amazing and diverse nature; Atacama- the driest desert in the world, more than 100 volcanoes some of them are active, massive glaciers, hundreds of waterfalls and mountain rivers.
+Chile has an amazing and diverse nature: Atacama- the driest desert in the world, more than 100 volcanoes some of them are still active, with massive glaciers, hundreds of waterfalls, and mountain rivers.

-If you search for peace there are some great in-nature place in Chile for you; be it a cozy guesthouse in the Andes with a stunning mountain view or a fancy apartment by the beach.
+If you search for peace, there are some great in-nature places in Chile for you; be it a cozy guesthouse in the Andes with a stunning mountain view or a fancy apartment by the beach.

 Important Travel Information for Chile

-Driving is on the right side of the road (like USA and Europe)
+- Driving is on the right side of the road (like the USA and Europe)

-Public transport – easy to get around in the cities as well as long distances, the average price for a 6-hour bus ride 20USD.
+- Public transport – easy to get around in the cities and long distances, the average price for a 6-hour bus ride is 20$.

 Best Time to Visit Chile

-If you are wondering about when to go to Chile the answer is: As Chile is in the Northern hemisphere the best time to travel it between October and April, local summer.
+- As Chile is in the Northern hemisphere, the best time to travel is between October and April, local summer.

-Valparaiso is the most popular New Year´s Eve destination in the country if you don’t book a place beforehand you risk paying four times more or not to find a place at all.
+- Valparaiso is the most popular New Year´s Eve destination in the country.
+If you don’t book a place beforehand, you risk paying four times more or not finding a place at all.

-The only one place you need to take precautions is the capital Santiago de Chile, like in any other big city don’t walk late night in dodgy areas and don’t leave your belongings unattended.
+- The only place you need to take precautions is the capital Santiago de Chile.
+Like in any other big city, don’t walk late at night in dodgy areas and don’t leave your belongings unattended.

-People in Chile was a highlight of our trip they are great, hospitable, generous and extremely helpful.
-You’re not a foreigner in this country you’re a guest even if you get into trouble you won’t be left without help.
-Hitch-hiking and couch surfing in Chile are amazing we never spend more than an hour waiting for a ride and always got a place even on New Year Eve when we started looking just two days before.
+You’re not a foreigner in this country.
+You’re a guest.
+Even if you get into trouble, you won’t be left without help.
+Hitch-hiking and couch surfing in Chile are amazing.
+We never spend more than an hour waiting for a ride and always got a place, even on New Year’s Eve when we started looking just two days before.

 Book Tours in Chile

-Book Tours in Chile – if you like to book tours in advance you can use GYG – I (Arzo, the owner of the blog), use them regularly and totally love the booking system.
+Book Tours in Chile: If you like to book tours in advance, you can use GetYourGuide – I (Arzo, the blog owner), use them regularly, and totally love the booking system.
 Click here to find Chile tours.

 Here are the best places to visit in Chile (I am sure you will not be disappointed!).